conversejs/converse.js/docs/source/index.rst

 ..
 Note ::
-    If you are adding translations for a new language that is not already supported, you'll have to make one more edit in ./locale/locales.js to make sure the language is loaded by require.js.
+    If you are adding translations for a new language that is not already supported, you'll have to add the language path in main.js and make one more edit in ./locale/locales.js to make sure the language is loaded by require.js.

 Congratulations, you've now succesfully added your translations.
 Sorry for all those hoops you had to jump through.